HAFLER XL-280 AMPLIFIER

 In the early 2000s I was constructing a new home theater and decided I wanted a mono center-channel amp.
 I could have used a stock XL-280 in mono mode by flipping the factory switch on the back.
 But I worried about the accuracy of summing two channels to combine the waveforms especially if the original boards were old and out of spec.
 The other option was to only use one channel.
 But that felt like cheating by using half of a stereo amp.
 So I decided it made more sense to have the entire power supply and transformer feed one channel in true mono fashion.

-For my project I bought a Dayton Audio APA150 150W mono amplifier as a test bed.
-I gutted it, relocated the heat sink and drilled holes for the MOSFETS.
+I bought a Dayton Audio APA150 150W mono amplifier as a test bed.
+I gutted it, relocated the heat sink and drilled holes for the mosfets which I uofraded to Exicon versions.
 I shoehorned in an XL280 transformer and added some 12,000uf 80v caps and a Musical Concepts PA3-D board.
+I made it identical to half of a Xl280.
 The results were better than I expected.

 XL280 TRUE MONOBLOCK

-I decided to use a XL280 for my next mono design and acquired one with a sculpted faceplate and handles.
-The original MOSFETS were fine but I replaced them with new Exicon versions and a Musical Concepts PA6s.
+For this mod I acquired a model with a sculpted faceplate and handles.
+The original MOSFETS were fine but I replaced them with new Exicon versions and Musical Concepts PA6 boards.
 I also installed a Musical Concepts PS-100 power supply with IXYS 600V rectifier and wired it for a single channel using the 63V tap from the transformer.
 Panasonic TUP 15,000uf 80V caps gave me 30,000uf for a single channel(!)
-I have since replaced the input wiring to match the stereo XL280 above.
+I have since replaced the input wiring with Mogami as on stereo XL280 above.

 The results were better than I expected.
 Used on my center speaker intelligibility and clarity was pristine.
 Dynamics were more powerful and clean and high volumes are clear as a bell.
 Along with my DH-500 on the front channels and XL280 with PA-4s on the rears it creates a very robust and satisfying listening 5.1 system.
 Great stuff.